 Lexapro comes in a generic form called escitalopram, an antidepressant that belongs to a group of drugs named SSRI or selective serotonin reuptake inhibitors.

-Escitalopram works by creating a reaction in the chemicals in the brain for people experiencing anxiety or depression.
+It works by creating a reaction in the chemicals in the brain for people experiencing anxiety or depression.
+That is why it is used to treat major depressive disorder.
+Always follow the medical advice diagnosis or treatment.

-The use of Lexapro involves some side effects which can be common or severe.
+The use of the drug involves some side effects from lexapro which can be common or severe.
+Always ask a medical advice.

 Typical Lexapro side effects